 Who files?

-When is the deadline to submit Form 1095-C to the IRS?
+When Is the Deadline to Submit Form 1095-C to the IRS?

-Employers filing electronically must submit Form 1095-C to the IRS by Monday, March 31st, 2025.
+Employers filing electronically must submit Form 1095-C to the IRS by Tuesday, March 31st, 2026.

-If filing by paper, the deadline is Friday, February 28th, 2025.
+If filing by paper, the deadline is Monday, March 2nd, 2026.

 Frequently Asked Questions

-If an employee didn't participate in the employer's health plan, this situation will still be reflected on Form 1095-C if the employer is subject to the Affordable Care Act's (ACA) employer mandate (typically employers with 50 or more full-time employees).
+If an employee didn't participate in the employer's health plan, this situation will still be reflected on Form 1095-C if the employer is subject to the Affordable Care Act's employer mandate (typically employers with 50 or more full-time employees).

 Here's how the information would typically be reported: